|Weight:||Spot Price:||Buy Price:|

 - Private, non-digital, hack-proof, private proven safe haven

 - Portable, internationally liquid form of financial insurance

-GoldCore selects its 1,000 oz silver bars carefully from a handful of highly regarded precious metal refiners.
-We only offer silver bars for sale from refineries which are accredited to the London Bullion Market Association (LBMA) which remains the leading industry body that regulates production standards for the larger ( 100 oz and 1,000 oz ) silver bars.
+GoldCore selects its 1000 oz silver bars carefully from a handful of highly regarded precious metal refiners.
+We only sell silver bars from refineries that are members of the London Bullion Market Association (LBMA), the industry body that regulates production standards for larger (100 oz and 1000 oz) silver bars.